Zariski-Van Kampen method implementation

 • p – a vertex in E

-• EC – a list of vertices (representing a counterclockwise orientation of E) with identical first and last elements)
+• EC – list of vertices (representing a counterclockwise orientation of E) with identical first and last elements)

-• DG – the dual graph of V, where the vertices are labelled by the compact regions of V and the edges by their dual edges.
+• DG – the dual graph of V, where the vertices are labelled by the compact regions of V and the edges by their dual edges

 • vertical_regions – dictionary for the regions associated with vertical lines